InspectProInspectPro

 • Junctions (wall-to-roof, wall-to-deck, wall-to-ground)

 The Acceptable Solutions (E2/AS1) and verification methods provide specific details for compliant construction.
-As an inspector, you don't need to assess Building Code compliance (that's a building consent issue), but understanding E2 principles helps you identify risks and assess building envelope performance.
+As an inspector, you are not assessing Building Code compliance — that is a building consent matter — but understanding E2 principles is essential for identifying risk and forming a well-reasoned professional assessment.

 What to inspect in a weathertightness assessment